 While the ongoing COVID-19 pandemic is impacting us in the short-term, our long-term focus has not changed.
-See our 10-K filed on February 13, 2020, for discussion of our our long-term strategies.
+See our 10-K filed on February 10, 2020, for discussion of our long-term strategies.

-The actions taken by federal, state and local governments to mitigate the spread of COVID-19, initially by ordering closures of non-essential businesses and ordering residents to generally stay at home, and subsequent phased re-openings have resulted in many of our tenants temporarily or even permanently closing their businesses, and for some, it has impacted their ability to pay rent.
-As of July 31, 2020, approximately 11% of our tenants (based on occupied square footage) were closed as a result of governmental orders compared to 51% at March 31, 2020.
-These economic hardships have adversely impacted our business, and had a negative effect on our financial results during the quarter ended June 30, 2020.
-With very few exceptions, our leases require tenants to continue to pay rent even while closed as a result of the pandemic, however, many tenants did not pay rents and other charges during the second quarter of 2020 and in July 2020.
-As of June 30, 2020, we have entered into agreements with approximately 20% of our tenants (based on total commercial leases) to defer rent payments to later periods, largely through 2021, although some extend beyond, and negotiations with other tenants are still ongoing.
+The actions taken by federal, state and local governments to mitigate the spread of COVID-19, initially by ordering closures of non-essential businesses and ordering residents to generally stay at home, and subsequent phased re-openings, as well as the general concern over the spread of COVID-19, have resulted in many of our tenants temporarily or even permanently closing their businesses, and for some, it has impacted their ability to pay rent.
+As of October 30, 2020, approximately 97% of our retail tenants were open, compared to 92% at July 31, 2020.
+These economic hardships have adversely impacted our business, and had a negative effect on our financial results during 2020.
+With very few exceptions, our leases require tenants to continue to pay rent even while closed as a result of the pandemic, however, many tenants did not pay rents and other charges during the second quarter of 2020.
+Subsequently, in the third quarter of 2020, a portion of our tenants have resumed paying their rent and/or other charges as their businesses were able to reopen.
 Our percentage of contractual rent actually collected has increased each month since April, including some tenants paying past due amounts.
-While this is a positive trend driven by government mandated restrictions gradually being lifted, we are expecting that our rent collections will continue to be below our tenants' contractual rent obligations and historical levels, which will continue to adversely impact our results of operations.
+As of September 30, 2020, we have entered into agreements with approximately 29% of our tenants (based on total commercial leases) to defer rent payments to later periods, largely through 2021, although some extend beyond, and negotiations with other tenants are still ongoing.
+While increasing monthly cash collection rates is a positive trend driven by government mandated restrictions gradually being lifted, we expect that our rent collections will continue to be below our tenants' contractual rent obligations and historical levels, which will continue to adversely impact our results of operations.
 The extent of such impact will depend on future developments, which are highly uncertain and cannot be predicted.
 Depending upon the duration of tenant closures, operating restrictions, and the overall economic downturn resulting from COVID-19, we may find that even deferred rents are difficult to collect, and we may experience higher vacancy levels.
-While the duration and severity o
+While the duration and severity of the economic impact resulting from COVID-19 is unknown, we seek to position the Trust to participate in the resulting economic recovery.